ATTIQA: Generalizable Image Quality Feature Extractor using Attribute-aware Pretraining: Applications

 \subsection{Metrics for Generative Model}

-Recently, as the diffusion models~\cite{ho2020denoising,rombach2022high} have shown success in the image generation task, there is a growing body of research in text-to-image generation~\cite{Nichol2021GLIDETP, ramesh2021zero}.
-One of their primary focus is generating high quality images from a given identical text prompt.
+Recently, as the diffusion models~\cite{ho2020denoising,rombach2022high} have shown success in the text-to-image generation~\cite{Nichol2021GLIDETP, ramesh2021zero} task.
+One of their primary focus is generating high quality images from a given text prompt.
 In this regard, we attempt to employ ATTIQA as a metric for generative models.

-To assess ATTIQA's effectiveness as a metric, we create a benchmark dataset that involves the pairwise comparison of two images generated from the same text prompt.
-Here, we generate 200 pairs of images using the Stable Diffusion~\cite{rombach2022high}, widely used in text-to-image synthesis, and collect human preference by conducting a user study.
+To validate ATTIQA's effectiveness as a metric, we create a benchmark dataset that involves the pairwise comparison of two images generated from the same text prompt.
+Here, we generate 200 pairs of images using the Stable Diffusion~\cite{rombach2022high} and collect human preference by conducting a user study.
 When collecting the user preferences, we only present the generated images without the prompt to make participants focus on visual quality.
 The user study was carried out with 60 participants through Amazon Mechanical Turk (AMT).
 We then investigate the correlation between IQA models and the human participants.

-As shown in \Tref{table:diffusion}, our method mostly aligns with human preference compared to other IQA methods.
-Images A and B are synthesized using the same prompt, but their visual quality varies from image to image.
+As shown in \Tref{table:diffusion} and \Fref{figure:diffusion}, our method mostly aligns with human preference compared to other IQA methods.
 Our ATTIQA can capture this detailed visual quality difference while others do not.
 Please refer to the supplementary for the user study details and more visual results.
 We will make the benchmark used in this application publicly available for further IQA research.

 Moreover, we carry out an additional experiment using an AGIQA-3k dataset \cite{agiqa}, which consists of images generated by various generative models.
 As shown in \Tref{table:agiqa}, ATTIQA outperforms other methods, exhibiting a significant performance gap.
 These results highlight the improved generalization capability of our method when extended to AI-generated content.
 They indicate the potential for expanding the use of ATTIQA as a metric to evaluate generative models.